 I do not believe they have the authority to do this.

 DSHS is still accepting input on these proposed rules and there is time for revision before they are made final.
-If you are concerned about this issue, please respectfully email DSHSHempProgram@dshs.texas.gov to share your feedback.
+If you are concerned about this issue, click here DSHS a quick email.
+Or email them directly at DSHSHempProgram@dshs.texas.gov to share your thoughtful feedback.

 NOTE: None of the rules up for consideration would ban consumers from possessing these products or from purchasing them online from other states.

 A public hearing was hosted on December 17, 2019, but very few people were there to testify.
 Watch here: